sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 Curable cancer

 > The Pap smear had, in effect, **pushed the clock of cancer detection forward** by nearly two decades, and changed the spectrum of cervical cancer from predominantly incurable to predominantly curable.

-Challenges in screening tests

-> We want every cancer test to **operate with perfect specificity and sensitivity**.
-But the technologies for screening are not perfect.
-Screening tests thus routinely fail because they cannot even cross this preliminary hurdle—the **rate of over- or underdiagnosis is unacceptably high**.

-## Breast cancer

 Mamography helps!